GastonZalba/ol-wfst/README.md

 #### layerMode

 Service to use as base layer.
-You can choose to use vectors or raster images
+You can choose to use vectors/features or raster images

 Type: (`"wfs"` \| `"wms"`)